JeremWatts/QuickOptions_PlusRefinedDifficulties/README.md

 ```
-if you benefit from this mod, consider buying me a coffee through kofi
+if you benefit from this mod, please buy me a coffee through kofi
 https://ko-fi.com/jerem_watts
 ```